 MCP Server

-clickup-cli includes a built-in Model Context Protocol server, allowing LLMs to interact with ClickUp through structured tool calls instead of shell commands.
+The clickup-cli CLI (or clkup for short) includes a built-in Model Context Protocol server, allowing LLMs to interact with ClickUp through structured tool calls instead of shell commands.

 143 tools covering 100% of the ClickUp API — every endpoint available via CLI is also available as an MCP tool.